emb-riscv/specs-markdown/csrs.md

 This CSR is specific to the RISC-V microcontroller profile.

+TODO: possibly find a better name. how about `ipriothup`?
 TODO: allocate a number for it.

 ## Main Stack Pointer (`msp`)